for easy summarising and joins

 This is where we determine the average encounter rate per unit time of survey.
 That is the average number of individuals observed in each minute of survey (or whatever unit of time you wish to use).
 This is basically just totalindividualsobservedtotalsurveytime\frac{total\ individuals\ observed}{total\ survey\ time}, however the function also allows for weighting surveys to account for stratification and can apply the Wilson correction (Wilson 1927) if there were no observations.
 The Wilson correction is an estimate of the encounter rate (mid-point of the 95% CI) that could result in zero observations.

 This function takes as input a df_obs_summary data.frame.
-This object has one row per survey and must contain a column named survey_duration and a column named size which is the total number of individuals observed in each survey (not observation).
+This object has one row per survey and must contain a column named survey_duration and a column named size which is the total number of individuals observed below the maximum turbine height (unless using another method to estimate effective detection height) in each survey (not observation).
 Optionally, it can contain a column named survey_weight which has the associated relative weights of each survey (to avoid artificially inflating or deflating the encounter rate sum(survey_weight) must equal the number of surveys).

 First let’s make that table (using data.table):